Here's your guide to selecting the best matcha. The unique chemistry of this antioxidant-rich powdered tea gives you relaxed, focused energy.

 - Warm your tea bowl with hot water.

-- Sift 1 tsp matcha into a cup using a small sifter.
+- Sift 1 teaspoon matcha into a cup using a small sifter.

 - Add 1 to 2 oz. hot water and make a paste.
 For best results, use water just under a boil.

 - Add the remainder of the hot water to fill your cup.
 Whisk vigorously in a zig-zag motion until the tea is frothy.
 A layer of delicate foam bubbles should cover the surface.

 - The goal is to produce a smooth, mellow cup of matcha with umami notes throughout.
 Enjoy!